mbrukman/cloud-launcher/apps/hortonworks/hdp2/ambari/README.md

 ambari-agent-[0-4].c.${PROJECT}.internal
 ```

-Adjust this pattern as needed, e.g., change the '4' to N-1 where N is the number
+Adjust this pattern as needed, e.g., change the `4` to _N-1_ where _N_ is the
-of agent instances in your deployment.
+number of agent instances in your deployment.

 Select "Perform manual registration on hosts and do not use SSH" and continue.